ZinkDigital/fly-scala/readme.md

 In windows double click the startFly.bat file from the windows explorer and then double click the runExample.bat file.
-Alternativley type ...
+Alternatively type ...

 ```
 > cd fly